abdel/abdel.github.io/_posts/2017-09-28-aws-ami-deep-learning-keras.md

 ---
 published: true
-title: 'AWS Deep Learning AMI with Keras'
+title: 'Tips for using AWS Deep Learning AMI'
 date: '2017-09-28'
 excerpt: A few tips for using the AWS Deep Learning AMI
 draft: false